 All of these, combined together, give you real-time, factual, information to base your offer on.

 Let your Realtor explain all of the relevant information about these sales and pending sales.
 Review the trend of prices, the number of days it took to sell the property, a review of the description of the property that includes its condition, the amenities and special features.
 Ask your Coral Shores Realtor to take you on a tour of the community so you can see the most recently sold or pending sales.
+An accurate valuation report from West Coast Valuers is also paramount to make sure you do not pay more tax than you need to.

 Other Factors that can Influence your Offering Price: